 In addition to the online survey, the City of Maple Ridge is also hosting two public information sessions on Wednesday, September 9th and Tuesday September 22nd, 4 PM to 7 PM at Whonnock Lake Centre.
 Attendance is by appointment only, email Chad Neufeld (Manager of Parks Planning & Development) at email@example.com to book a 15 minute time slot.

-For more information, please see the City of Maple Ridge’s web site.
+For more information, please see the information posted by the City of Maple Ridge.

 Photos by Ryan M, Paul K, and Derek M.